 Raffaella “Lila” Cerullo (My Brilliant Friend – Elena Ferrante)

 I can’t speak to the rest of the Neapolitan series, but Lila from Ferrante’s My Brilliant Friend is a bad woman in the making (a “bad girl” I suppose).
 Admittedly, she is very beautiful and charismatic, which buys her a certain kind of privilege, but she is also cruel, irreverent, manipulative, and overtly sexual.
 In the context of a poor town outside of Naples, Lila’s self-determination and bravery is all the more commendable.
-My full review of My Brilliant Friend is coming soon – make sure you’re subscribed so you’ll get it first!
+Read my full review of My Brilliant Friend here.

 Countess Ellen Olenska (The Age of Innocence – Edith Wharton)